Bricktricker/servercursemanager/README.md

 # Server Curse Manager
 A feature extension of [cpw/serverpacklocator](https://github.com/cpw/serverpacklocator/).
-This project allows a MinecraftForge server owner to specify the modpack with a JSON config file and let clients downlaod it during startup.
+This project allows a MinecraftForge server owner to specify the modpack with a JSON config file and let clients download it during startup.
 Makes setting up and updating a custom modpack with friends much easier.

 ## Server
 ### Install